heimrichhannot/contao-encore-bundle/README.md

 ## Features

 - conditionally load your project assets only if necessary on a particular page
-- asynchronously load shared dependency entries *on demand and cached* using webpack import() operator (see chapter "Dynamically importing common dependencies asynchronously")
+- asynchronously load dependency entries *on demand and cached* using webpack import() operator (see chapter "Dynamically importing common dependencies asynchronously")

 ## Setup